George Foreman: Foreman vs. Stewart

+Foreman vs. Coetzer

+Foreman returned to the ring in January 1993, defeating South African heavyweight contender Pierre Coetzer by eighth-round technical knockout.

 Foreman vs. Morrison

-In 1993, Foreman received another title shot, although this was for the vacant WBO title.
+Foreman received another title shot, although this was for the vacant WBO title.
 Foreman's opponent was Tommy Morrison, a young prospect known for his punching power.
-Morrison retreated throughout the fight, refusing to trade toe-to-toe, and sometimes he turned his back on Foreman.
+Morrison retreated throughout the fight, refusing to trade toe-to-toe, and sometimes turned his back on Foreman.
 The strategy paid off and he outboxed Foreman from long range.
-After 12 rounds, Morrison won a unanimous decision.
+After 12 rounds, Morrison won a unanimous decision, with two scores of 117–110 and one score of 118–109.

 In this period, Foreman also starred briefly in the situation comedy George on ABC.
-The show, which featured Foreman as a retired boxer, premiered in November 1993, and ran for 10 episodes, where nine aired.
+The show, which featured Foreman as a retired boxer, premiered in November 1993, and ran for nine episodes, though ten were made.
 The show was co-produced by actor and former boxer Tony Danza.

+Second reign as heavyweight champion

-Regaining the title: Foreman vs. Moorer
+Foreman vs. Moorer

 In 1994, Foreman again sought to challenge for the world championship after Michael Moorer had beaten Holyfield for the IBF and WBA titles.
 Having lost his last fight against Morrison, Foreman was unranked and in no position to demand another title shot.
 His relatively high profile, however, made a title shot against Moorer, 19 years his junior, a lucrative prospect at seemingly little risk for the champion.

 Foreman's title challenge against Moorer took place on November 5 in Las Vegas, Nevada, with Foreman wearing the same red trunks he had worn in his title loss to Ali 20 years earlier.
 This time, however, Foreman was a substantial underdog.
 For nine rounds, Moorer easily outboxed him, hitting and moving away, while Foreman chugged forward, seemingly unable to "pull the trigger" on his punches.
-Entering the 10th round, Foreman was trailing on all scorecards.
-However, he launched a comeback in the 10th round and hit Moorer with a number of punches.
+Entering the 10th round, Foreman was trailing on all scorecards: two judges had it 88–83 and one had it 86–85, all to Moorer.
+However, Foreman launched a comeback in the 10th round and hit Moorer with a number of punches.
 Then, a short right hand caught Moorer on the tip of his chin, gashing open his bottom lip, and he collapsed to the canvas.
 He lay flat on the canvas as the referee counted him out.

 In an instant, Foreman had regained the title he had lost to Muhammad Ali two decades before.
 He went back to his corner and knelt in prayer as the arena erupted in cheers.
-With this historic victory, Foreman broke three records: He became, at age 45, the oldest fighter ever to win a world championship; 20 years after losing his title for the first time, he broke the record for the fighter with the longest interval between his first and second world championships; and the age spread of 19 years between the champion and challenger was the largest of any heavyweight boxing championship fight.
+With this historic victory, Foreman broke three records: He became, at age 45, the oldest fighter ever to win a world championship; 20 years after losing his title for the first time, he broke the record for the fighter with the longest interval between his first and second world championships; and he also became the oldest winner of a major title fight.